fbgallet/roam-extension-live-ai-assistant/README.md

 This simple process can be still more efficient with keyboard only, using `Live AI Context menu`, a rich context menu with a search box to access any Live AI command and context definition very quicky.

 > [!IMPORTANT]
-> The context menu is the main entry point to Live AI, read the following instructions carrefuly:
+> The context menu is the main entry point to Live AI, from where all features are accessible, including Chat panel, Tokens counter Query agents...
+Read the following instructions carrefuly:

 To open Live AI **context menu**, you can either: